-This BLOG On Mortgage Loans For Investment Homes And Commercial Properties Was UPDATED On October 10th, 2018
+This BLOG On Mortgage Loans For Investment Homes And Commercial Properties Was UPDATED And PUBLISHED On April 7th, 2020

 There are several types of mortgage loans for investment homes and commercial properties.

-- The investment home purchaser has two types programs of mortgage loans for investment homes
+- The investment home purchaser has two type programs of mortgage loans for investment homes

 - The first type of investment home mortgage loan is a 20% down payment conventional investment mortgage loan

 - Conventional Loans need to conform to Fannie Mae and/or Freddie Mac Mortgage Guidelines

 - With a 20% down payment investment home mortgage loan, borrowers cannot use the future rental income when qualifying for the investment home mortgage loan

 - Conventional Investment Home Loans require borrowers credit, income, assets, and liabilities